Alphabet inches closer to $2 trln market value after blowout results

 "However, the largest and highest quality U.S. tech names continue to deliver the answers the market wants with big earnings beats."

+Big Tech has seen its valuations skyrocket in the past two years, driven by pandemic-led shifts in how people work and learn, even as regulators around the world scrutinize the companies for allegations of breaches of privacy and antitrust concerns.

-The stock rose as much as 10.8% to $3,049.5 in trading before the opening bell.
+Google's stock rose as much as 10.1% to $3,030.93 in early trading.
 At least 20 brokerages raised their price targets on the stock, lifting the overall Wall Street median target to $3,450.

 Alphabet also announced a 20-to-1 stock split, which will give shareholders 19 shares for every share they hold, bringing its price down to about $138 based on Tuesday's close.